CMLennon/421-Lab-Notes/Lab-4/Lab4Notes.md

 What we need to do: compare the variances of first 3/8 and the last 3/8 ranked by the explaining variable of interest

 This looks at the ratio and sees how far it is from 1.
 Think about it.
-If the ratio is 1, then across large ans small values of your variable of interest, your errors is roughly the same.
+If the ratio is 1, then across large and small values of your variable of interest, your errors are roughly the same.

 Note that Goldfeld-Quant only allows you to look at one varibale at a time.
 Let's focus on income at the moment

 If we wanted to do this by hand, we'd need to follow some steps.
 6 steps in total.
+Let's walk through them:

 **1.)** Order your observations by your variable of interest, in this case, let's do income.
 It looked the worst in our graphs, so it makes sense to check here.